tkem/mbino/README.md

 - You want to write cross-platform libraries that target both mbed and Arduino, using a single code base.

-- You happen to like mbed's C++ APIs and just don't want to go back.
+- You just happen to like mbed's C++ APIs, and don't want to go back.

 Please note that this project is still at an early stage, and probably not ready for production use yet.
 Feel free to report any problems